close icon

 Where will this energy centre be located?

 It will be located on City-owned land at 720 W. 2nd Street, off Fell Avenue.
 The site was formerly used to store pipes and construction materials.
-This is an ideal location as Metro Vancouver’s North Vancouver Interceptor trunk line runs along 2nd Street, which passes by the site.
+This is an ideal location as Metro Vancouver’s North Vancouver wastewater pipes passes by the site.

 How will Lonsdale Energy’s new urban heat recovery centre work?